gregt114/sqlite_project/readme.md

     - `blob_harness` is the compiled binary of `blob_harness,c`.
 I precompiled it and uploaded it here since compilation can take a while.
 It includes debug symbols, ASAN, and AFL++ instrumentation.
 It can be recompiled with `afl-gcc-fast blob_harness.c -g -fsanitize=address -o blob_harness`
 - Note that you will likely need to change the `#include` statements in `blob_harness.c` and `harness.c` if you want to recompile them so that they point to your `sqlite3.c` amalgamation file

+## SQLsmith
+ - `setup.sh` will also install and build sqlsmith.
+ - To run sqlsmith as a standalone fuzzer use `sqlsmith/sqlsmith --verbose --sqlite=test.db`.
+ - To generate queries with sqlsmith use `sqlsmith/sqlsmith --verbose --sqlite=test.db --dry-run >> tmp`
+    - Be careful as this will generate a lot of queries very quickly.
+    - To parse the queries into individual files that the sqlsmith_harness can run use `csplit --prefix=query --digits=5 tmp '/;/+1' {<desired number of queries>}`
+    - This will make one extra file that contains the remaining queries in the file called `query<desired number of queries + 1>`.
+This can be safely deleted.
+    - Once you have the queries copy them into a corpus folder and run the AFL fuzzer with the provided `sqlsmith_harness`.

 ## Todo
 - Create better corpus (more examples, longer, more varied queries)
     - Random SQL statement generation with SQLsmith